 Delwin D. Fandrich, RPT

 Over the past 35 years, I have developed the concept of redesigning pianos while rebuilding them because the results of conventional restoration and/or rebuilding were no longer satisfying.
-I call this concept "value-added" rebuilding.
+For lack of a better term, I call this concept “value-added” rebuilding.

 Because the basis for the overall timbre, or tone character, of any piano is its stringing scale, that is where I start.
 Both the relative lengths and tensions of the original scale are considered, in an examination that reveals the range of tonal options I have with any given piano.
 A piano originally designed with a low-tension scale will be limited to a low-tension scale.
 For example, the smaller Steinways have scales that are relatively low-tensioned but erratic; to raise the string tensions on these instruments is structurally and tonally unwise.
 The beauty of these pianos is the warm, dynamic sound characteristic of low-tensioned scaling.
 I will give them a more balanced and consistent tone across the keyboard, and improve the quality of voice in the low bass, but their basic character will remain.